exercism/python/exercises/meetup/README.md

 - The first Monday of January 2017
 - The third Tuesday of January 2017
-- The wednesteenth of January 2017
+- The second Wednesday of January 2017
 - The last Thursday of January 2017

 The descriptors you are expected to parse are: